mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 - Or: Assassins track party (noticed them helping Daven)

 **THE MESSAGE (Decoded):**
-> *"Elder Thom—Unbound moving on Millbrook.
+> *"Elder Rowan—Unbound moving on Millbrook.
 Three days.
 They want the Miller boy—he has the Gift.
 Get him out or prepare to fight.
-Sera protect you. —Brother Marcus"*
+Sera protect you. —Brother Aldwyn"*

 **RESOLUTION OPTIONS:**